wytseoortwijn/vercors/README.md

 A list of verified examples and case studies is maintained online and can be found [here](http://ctit-vm2.ewi.utwente.nl).
 This webpage also contains an online interface for VerCors and allows to try VerCors online.

+The latest release of VerCors (as a collection of JARs) can be downloaded [here](https://surfdrive.surf.nl/files/index.php/s/ImxHX0lJyBRgd60).

 Installation Instructions
 -------------